Rome international airport: the best Rome airports to fly into

 Passengers travelling from within Europe are dictated by their money purses.
 Those on a tight budget will generally find it much cheaper to fly to Ciampino with one of the low-cost airlines.
 Those who can afford more expensive tickets may opt for the extra comforts of Fiumicino.

 Transfer times between the two airports and Rome city centre differ minimally.
 Therefore, it shouldn’t really influence your choice of airport.
 On the other hand, the cheaper train and bus transfers are much better from Fiumicino with several options to choose from.
+Read on our article on Rome Airport transfers to choose the option that suits you.

 Book your Rome international airport transfer in advance